jamalkaksouri/React-HTTP-axios-interceptors/README.md

 2. In terminal(in vs-code) enter `npm start` or `yarn start`
 3. In another terminal enter `json-server --watch data/db.json --port 3006` for run local database.(if port 3006 is bussy, change it)

-# If want to use default base url for a specific component changes below function:
+# If want to use the default base URL for a specific component using the below function

 ```javascript
 import axios from "axios";